LLC: A Step-by-Step Guide

 Choose a Registered Agent for Your LLC

 The next step in filing for an LLC is choosing a registered agent for your business.
-A registered agent is a designated individual or business entity that handles formal documents for your business, such as legal notices and tax forms.
+A registered agent is a designated individual or business entity that acts as the link and point of contact between an LLC and the state it's registered in.
+The registered agent receives various legal documents, tax forms, government correspondence, and notifications of a lawsuit from the State on behalf of the LLC.

 At Tailor Brands, we offer a registered agent service to help ensure your business stays compliant with state requirements.
-Our registered agent services provide a reliable and secure way to receive formal business documents on your behalf, giving you peace of mind that your LLC is in good hands.
+Our registered agent services provide a reliable way to receive formal business documents from the state on your behalf, giving you peace of mind that your LLC is in good hands.

 Add Information on Owners of the LLC